AniaMakes/resources-and-notes/ffconf2018-writeup.md

 **General organisation**
 - allow turn over times between sessions long enough so that the slowest user can get between the two furthest room and get in a bathroom break.
 - offer back-of-the-house lunch for stall holders & volunteers so they are ready to look after the crowds
+- have different coloured lanyards to distinguish between happy to be photographed / ask before taking photo / don't take photos
 - live captioning is not just for hard of hearing!
 It helps to make sense of people's accents, and can act as a sanity check ("did they really just say that?!")
 - if possible, add a live captioning screen for the speaker to see - even if it's just so that they can see the questions better
 - offer buddy system between speakers, or independent mentors to help speakers to prepare
-- on the ticket page ask for things like crèche, dietary requirements, if they need carer support (and offer free or reduced fee carer tickets)
+- on the ticket page ask for things like crèche, dietary requirements, if they need carer support (and offer free or reduced fee carer tickets), preferred pronouns
 - have at least one dedicated volunteer to look after speakers
 - try to run a non-alcohol centric event (alcohol at the bottom of the menu)
 - make posters with food and drink menus and have them set up so people can see what's on offer before they need to order - put them on the website, if possible